 How to change the value of a PHP setting?

-cPanel -> PHP Variables Manager
+Using PHP Variables Manager in cPanel

 register_globals = off

-Naturally, if you'd like register_globals turned on you should specify:
+Naturally, if you'd like register_globals turned On you should specify:

 register_globals = on